lara-petkovic/openGL-2Dproject/README.md

 - **Esc Key:** Escape

 ## How to Play
-1. Launch the game and hit Space key to activate the dron.
+1. Launch the game and hit the Space key to activate the drone.
 2. Use arrow keys to move the drone.
 3. Press the space key to reset the drone position if needed.
 4. Use the X key to destroy the drone (limited uses).